Tom Ognibene: Biography

 In 2005 Ognibene unsuccessfully ran for mayor of New York City against incumbent Mayor Michael Bloomberg in the 2005 mayoral election.
 Ognibene was endorsed by the leaders of the Queens County Republican Party to run in the Republican Party's primary election.
 However, Bloomberg's campaign successfully challenged enough of the signatures Ognibene had submitted to the Board of Elections to prevent Ognibene from appearing on ballots for the Republican primary.
 Instead, Ognibene ran only on the Conservative Party ticket.
 Ognibene's campaign sought to beat Bloomberg by calling attention to Bloomberg's reputation as a "Republican In Name Only".

-After a fallout with the Queens Republican leadership, Ognibene ran as a City Council candidate in a special election on June 3, 2008 for the seat he previously occupied where he came in third, losing to the Queens County Republican Party endorsed candidate Anthony Como and the Democratic County candidate Elizabeth Crowley.
+After a fallout with the Queens Republican leadership, Ognibene ran as a City Council candidate in a special election on June 3, 2008, for the seat he previously occupied where he came in third, losing to the Queens County Republican Party endorsed candidate Anthony Como and the Democratic County candidate Elizabeth Crowley.

 Ognibene was chosen as Buffalo developer Carl Paladino's running mate in the New York gubernatorial election, 2010.
 He secured a spot on the November ballot on the Taxpayers Party line only to be removed later to avoid a split ticket, and he petitioned his way onto the Republican primary for Lieutenant Governor where he ran against the party's designee, Greg Edwards, the County Executive in Chautauqua County, in western New York.
-Ognibene lost on September 14, 2010 in what had been a bitter primary.
+Ognibene lost on September 14, 2010, in what had been a bitter primary.

 Personal life

 Originally from Middle Village in Queens, Ognibene graduated from C.W.
 Post College in 1966, served in the United States Army from 1967 to 1970 and graduated from Brooklyn Law School in 1974.
 He was a resident of Queens and was married for 48 years to his wife Margaret who survives him, a former New York City junior high school teacher.
 He has two children, Guy and Eve.
-Ognibene died of cancer on October 12, 2015 at the age of 71.
+Ognibene died of Bukett’s-like lymphoma on October 12, 2015, at the age of 71.